 As of February, 2022:

-- If you just want to get a small store up and running as a hobbyist and don’t want to pay a monthly fee for the privilege, the best options seem to be Ko-fi and Gumroad
+- If you just want to get a small store up and running as a hobbyist and don’t want to pay a monthly fee for the privilege, the best option seems to be Ko-fi, with Gumroad being viable if you aren’t concerned about ideological issues

 - If your needs are a bit more complicated and you sell enough to justify a monthly fee, consider PrestaShop which has better features for a lower price